Kritika6520/Amazon-Inspired-UI/README.md

 # Amazon-Inspired-UI
+A front-end clone of Amazon's homepage, built using HTML & CSS.
-Amazon-Inspired UI built with pure HTML, CSS.
-This project replicates the front-end design of Amazon's homepage, including responsive navbar, product grid, hero banner, and interactive elements.
-Built as a practice project to improve UI/UX, layout design, and responsive coding skills.
+This project is part of my practice to improve web design, layout, and responsive UI skills.
+# Features
+Responsive Navbar
+Search Bar

+Language Selector

+Hero Banner with Navigation Buttons

+Product Grid Section

+Clean Footer

+Fully Responsive Design
+# Tech Stack
+HTML5

+CSS3
+# License
+This project is for educational purposes only and not affiliated with Amazon.